richardwaynefedorajr/DesignPatternsCpp/README.md

 # Update with Rule of 5 and test it

+# Try combining Factory, Abstract Factory, and Bridge design classes with Composite to allow for access to various lure attributes in collection

 # Update with standard naming conventions:
 # ClassName - class
 # functionName - function
 # m_variable - member variable
 # variable - input variable
+# ENUM - enum member